Santhosh007joker/Hardware-Hack/README.md

 [Techinfodepot](https://techinfodepot.shoutwiki.com/wiki/Main_Page) is the primary website to check for internet sources for internal circuitory

-[Jtagulator](https://grandideastudio.com/portfolio/security/jtagulator/) is a custom PCB that is used to figure out the Rx,Tx from a given set of pins by its own.
+[Jtagulator](https://grandideastudio.com/portfolio/security/jtagulator/) is a custom PCB that is used to figure out UART and JTAG pinouts from a given set of pins by its own.

 [PuTTY](https://putty.org/index.html) is a free open source terminal emulator that allows us to connect to embedded devices via USB-UART adapter